alexKleider/phInfo/README.md

         cd phInfo
         ./iptables.sh

-The last command again ends with a reboot.
-If you end up with a frozen terminal, try the following sequence of (3) key strokes:
+The last command also ends with a reboot.
+Remember that after each reboot you'll have to use your staging machine to log back on to the target machine<sup>[6](#6screenfreeze)</sup>.
-`enter`, `~`, `.`

-Even if you are not using a `Raspberry Pi`, it would probably be wise to look through the above two scripts so see what is being done so you can get an idea what might be needed on your platform.

 ##### Bring in dependencies

-The next script script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'libmysqlclient-dev' has no installation candidate".
-If you are curious, edit the file and read the comments.
+The next script contains two install commands, one of which is expected to fail with a message along the lines of "E: Package 'libmysqlclient-dev' has no installation candidate".
+If you are curious, edit the file and read the comments; otherwise just procede.
 Expect the script to take a long time (so be patient!)

         cd phInfo